×

 What Is the Pre-Action Protocol?

-The Pre-Action Housing Disrepair Protocol (or Pre-Action Protocol for Housing Disrepair) is a type of court action used by tenants whose landlord has failed to address poor housing conditions when they are brought to their attention by tenants.
+The Pre-Action Housing Disrepair Protocol is a type of court action used by tenants whose landlord has failed to address poor housing conditions when they are brought to their attention by tenants.

 Under the Disrepair Protocol, a court sets out a series of steps that both parties need to take in order to address habitability issues on a residential property.

-The aim of the Pre-Action Protocol is to solve these issues without the claim being brought to litigation.
-However, if either side fails to engage in the process correctly or can’t reach an agreement then it still may proceed to a court case.
+The aim of the Pre-Action Protocol is to encourage early resolution and avoid unnecessary litigation.
+However, if either side fails to engage in the process correctly or can’t reach an agreement, then it may still proceed to a court case.

 • The tenant has informed the landlord of the poor conditions or the need for repairs